-Under the accrual basis of accounting, expenses are matched with the related revenues when they occur, regardless of when the cash is paid.
+Under the accrual basis of accounting, expenses are matched with the related revenues and/or are reported when the expense occurs, not when the cash is paid.

 Additions and replacements (A&R)

 Costs to improve existing assets.
 Capital additions can take the form of replacing or adding new parts that may increase useful life or potential performance.